klwielgosz/B550_Semproj/Readme.md

 ```

 CSV files needed to run are:

-B550_Dat.csv contains all data for all participants
+B550_Dat.csv contains all data for all participants.

-Data_Dictionary.csv contains descriptions for all variables
+Data_Dictionary.csv contains descriptions for all variables.

-Medicare_segmentation_values.csv  contains definitions for values codes for the medicare segment
+Medicare_segmentation_values.csv  contains definitions for values codes for the medicare segment.

 Steps for running analysis
 1) Install necessary r packages using commands above